Generalized Neural Sorting Networks with Error-Free Differentiable Swap Functions

 We attempt to match the capacities of the Transformer-based models to the conventional CNNs.
-As described in~\tabssref{tab:mnist}{tab:svhn}{tab:fragments}, the capacities of the small Transformer-based models are smaller than or similar to the capacities of the CNNs in terms of FLOPs and the number of parameters.
+As described in~\tabssref{tab:mnist}{tab:svhn}{tab:fragments}, the capacities of the Transformer-Small models are smaller than or similar to the capacities of the CNNs in terms of FLOPs and the number of parameters.